 The applications for 2020 have closed.
 New applications will be solicited in 2021.

 For questions, contact Farah Mirza.

-The Trainee Membership program allows students, trainees, and fellows the opportunity to experience membership at UI Cancer Center.
-Trainee members have access to special trainee awards, opportunities for paid employment at our summer education programs, and invitations to UI Cancer Center events.
+The Trainee Membership program allows students, trainees, and fellows the opportunity to experience membership at University of Illinois Cancer Center.
+Trainee members have access to special trainee awards, opportunities for paid employment at our summer education programs, and invitations to Cancer Center events.

-To learn more about membership at UI Cancer Center, contact Farah Mizra at email@example.com.
+To learn more about membership at University of Illinois Cancer Center, contact Farah Mizra at firstname.lastname@example.org.